ahmod001/ahmod001/README.md

 # Ahmod Hasan

-## Full Stack Developer
+## Web Developer

-Full-stack developer with a year of experience building and maintaining web applications.
+Full-stack web developer with a year of experience building and maintaining web applications.
 Expertise in both front-end and back-end development, with a focus on Laravel and React.
 Skilled at implementing user authentication and authorization, developing and optimizing APIs, and designing and implementing scalable databases.
 Passionate about developing innovative and user-friendly solutions that meet the needs of businesses and users alike

 ## Skills :